 4. Difficulty breathing

 Difficulty breathing, also known as dyspnea, is a symptom and early sign of throat cancer that might signal obstruction in the respiratory tracts.
 It can be caused by a serious infection, but also could be a sign of tumors.

-5. Swelling in the neck
+5. Bulges in the neck

 The appearance of bulges in the neck can be caused by various things.
-In this case in particular, it tends to occur because the tumour has managed to spread to the lymphatic glands located around the throat.
+In this case, in particular, it tends to occur because the tumor has managed to spread to the lymphatic glands located around the throat.
 This sign should be considered a good reason to visit a doctor immediately since it might be a sign that the cancer is getting worse.

-6. Persistent need to cough
+6. The need to cough

 Patients with respiratory problems or allergies tend to have recurring coughs due to the response of the immune system to the presence of a foreign agent.

 When there’s a problem in the throat, this cough can become chronic.
-At first, it may appear tom be a dry cough, accompanied by irritation.
+At first, it may appear to be a dry cough, accompanied by irritation.
 Then, when the tumor advances, it can cause ulcers or bleeding.

 7. Noisy breathing

 When the tumor isn’t addressed early, the cancerous cells continue dividing and causing pain in the surrounding tissues.
 As a consequence, they cause an obstruction in the respiratory tracts, causing noise every time the person inhales.

-- This noise is know as laryngeal stridor and is the result of a tightening of the opening between the vocal cords.
+This noise is known as laryngeal stridor and it’s the result of a tightening of the opening between the vocal cords.
 If it isn’t treated early, cancer could block it completely and cause asphyxiation and death.

 8. Difficulty swallowing